penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/output.md

 generator point derived in-circuit as described in [Assets and Values](../../assets.md).

+The asset-specific generator is derived in-circuit instead of witnessed to avoid a malicious prover witnessing the negation of a targeted asset-specific generator.
+See [Section 0.3 of the MASP specification for more details of this attack](https://github.com/anoma/masp/blob/main/docs/multi-asset-shielded-pool.pdf).

 ### Diversified Base is not Identity

 The zk-SNARK certifies that the diversified basepoint $B_d$ is not identity.